getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

 - load static seed data to the data warehouse with the use of `dbt seed`
 - create a simple transformation and execute it using `dbt run`

-Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.
+Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `JupyterLab workspace`, `VSCode` as IDE.

 This tutorial uses our DataOps JupyterLab image gcp-1.5.0..
 For more versions and images check out [our public repo](https://github.com/getindata/jupyter-images/tree/master/jupyterlab-dataops).